elixir-cloud-aai/TESK/README.md

 200 | OK - successful request
-400 | Bad request: validation error, cancellation of not running task 401 | Unauthorized - no access token in request, or the token is invalid 403 | Forbidden - user is not authorised to perform API call (usually it means, user does not belong to proper Eixir group) 404 | (Task) with a given ID not found
+400 | Bad request: validation error, cancellation of not running task 401 | Unauthorized - no access token in request, or the token is invalid 403 | Forbidden - user is not authorised to perform API call (usually it means, user does not belong to the required Eixir group)
+404 | (Task) with a given ID not found
 500 | Something else (possibly configuration) went wrong